Introduction To Banking

 A proper introduction to banking will give you an idea of the different types of banking that is available today.
 You can either have a bank account onshore – in your country of residence or you can have a bank account offshore.

-An offshore bank is a financial institution that is located outside your country of residence.
-One of the main reasons why people choose offshore banks is to capitalize on tax free or low tax jurisdictions.
-Holding an offshore bank account will also permit you to invest in markets that you normally do not have access to in your country of residence.
+An offshore bank1 is a financial institution that is located outside your country of residence.
+One of the main reasons why people choose offshore banks is to capitalise on tax free or low tax jurisdictions.2 Holding an offshore bank account will also permit you to invest in markets that you normally do not have access to in your country of residence.
 Offshore banking is in many ways similar to that of a local bank.

 Benefits Of Offshore Banking